-You want to know if you can be successful as life coach.
+You want to know if you can make it as life coach.
+I get it.

 Because you, like everyone else, have gone through some kind of journey where you came out the other side with more wisdom, know-how, and compassion.
 You are human.
 You naturally want to help others with what you have overcome.
 It doesn't matter if it was a social anxiety, a tough career transition, or a broken heart.

 That's very specific, you say?
 Yes, and that's one of the greatest misconceptions of life coaching.

 Life coaches don't have "life answers", which is what I tell anyone who wants to be a life coach.
 That's basically like saying "I know everything", which is why people roll their eyes at life coaches.
 I get it.
 And anyone, whether you're a life coach or not, who says they have Conquered Life and want to help you conquer yours, will be saying that to themselves.

 (Tip to life coaches: if you're a life coach presenting yourself that way, it's why you have no clients.
 Time to get more specific and honest, man.)